brentp/hugo-blog/content/post/variant-filter.md

 ![recessive plot](/img/variant-filter-recessive.png)

-In this plot, the left-most, red swarm labelled AR is the meta-set of variants that could possibly be any type of recessive variant.
+In this plot, the left-most, red swarm, labeled 'AR', is the meta-set of variants that could possibly be any type of recessive variant.
 It only requires kid to be heterozygous or homozygous and mom or dad to be heterozygous and neither mom nor dad to be homozygous alternate

 Then continuing left across the plot:

  * blue (AR_pass_not_MA): limits the `AR` variants to PASS and not multi-allelic
  * green (AR_AB): limits the `AR` variants to have AB > 0.25 and AB < 0.75 for sites where the kid is heterozygous (remember this set also incluces variants where the kid is hom-alt)
  * purple (AR_depth): limits AR variants to have depth > 7.
- * orange (AR_AB_depth_GQ): requires variants to pass `AR_AB` and AR_depth` and requires kid, mom, and dad to have GQ > 10
+ * orange (AR_AB_depth_GQ): requires variants to pass `AR_AB` and `AR_depth` and requires kid, mom, and dad to have GQ > 10
  * AR_gnomad (yellow): requires the `AR` variant to have a populatiom max allele frequency < 0.005 in gnomad.
- * AR_filtered (brown): requires `AR_AB_depth`, `AR_pass_not_MA`, and 'AR_gnomad` -- so depth > 7, GQ > 10, PASS and gnomad frequency < 0.005
+ * AR_filtered (brown): requires `AR_AB_depth`, `AR_pass_not_MA`, and `AR_gnomad` -- so depth > 7, GQ > 10, PASS and gnomad frequency < 0.005
  * autorec (pink): this requires `AR_filtered` and mom and dad to be heterozygous and kid homozygous alternate -- so this is a single-site recessive
  * XLR (gray): X-Linked-Recessive. requires the mom to be het, dad hom ref, and kid male and hom-alt, PASS, on the X chromosome, depth > 7, GQ > 10, mom AB > 0.2 and < 0.8.
  * `compound_het`: this takes the `AR_filtered` variants and the `denovo` variants from above and aggregates by gene and phases-by-inheritance.